 The market price of our common stock has been volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
-In addition to the factors discussed in this "Risk Factors" section and elsewhere in this report, these factors include:
+In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q, these factors include:

-- effects of the COVID-19 pandemic on our business operations or financial condition; - adverse results or delays in preclinical studies or clinical trials; - the imposition of a clinical hold on our product candidates or our inability to cause the clinical hold to be lifted; - any delay in filing an IND or BLA for any of our product candidates and any adverse development or perceived adverse development with respect to the FDA's review of that IND or BLA; - failure of our strategic partners to perform under our collaborations or early termination of collaborations;

-- failure to successfully develop and commercialize our product candidates; - limited market sizes and pricing for our product candidates; - failure by us or our licensors to prosecute, maintain or enforce intellectual property rights covering our product candidates and processes; - changes in laws or regulations applicable to current or future products; - inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - adverse regulatory decisions; - introduction of new products, services or technologies by our competitors; - inability to obtain additional capital; - failure to meet or exceed financial or operational projections we may provide to the public; - failure to meet or exceed the financial or operational projections of the investment community; - the perception of the biopharmaceutical industry by the public, politicians, legislatures, regulators and the investment community; - significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or stockholder litigation; - if securities or industry analysts issue an adverse or misleading opinion regarding our common stock; - · changes in the market valuations of similar companies; - changes in the structure of healthcare payment systems; - general market or macroeconomic conditions; - sales of our common stock by us or our stockholders in the future; - a potential additional reverse stock split if we are unable to maintain a stock price above \$1.00 per share of common stock; and - trading volume of our common stock.
+- effects of the COVID-19 pandemic on our business operations or financial condition; - adverse results or delays in preclinical studies or clinical trials; - manufacturing sufficient quantities of product candidates for use in clinical trials; - the imposition of a clinical hold on our product candidates or our inability to cause the clinical hold to be lifted; - any delay in filing an IND or BLA for any of our product candidates and any adverse development or perceived adverse development with respect to the FDA's review of that IND or BLA; - failure of our strategic partners to perform under our collaborations or early termination of collaborations; - failure to successfully develop and commercialize our product candidates; - limited market sizes and pricing for our product candidates; - failure by us or our licensors to prosecute, maintain or enforce intellectual property rights covering our product candidates and processes; - changes in laws or regulations applicable to current or future products; - inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - adverse regulatory decisions; - introduction of new products, services or technologies by our competitors; - inability to obtain additional capital; - failure to meet or exceed financial or operational projections we may provide to the public; - failure to meet or exceed the financial or operational projections of the investment community; - the perception of the biopharmaceutical industry by the public, politicians, legislatures, regulators and the investment community; - significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or stockholder litigation; - if securities or industry analysts issue an adverse or misleading opinion regarding our common stock; - changes in the market valuations of similar companies; - changes in the structure of healthcare payment systems; - general market or macroeconomic conditions; - sales of our common stock by us or our stockholders in the future; - a potential additional reverse stock split if we are unable to maintain a stock price above \$1.00 per share of common stock; and - trading volume of our common stock.

-In addition, companies trading in the stock market in general, and on the Nasdaq Capital Market and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
+In addition, companies trading in the stock market in general, and on the Nasdaq Capital Market and biotechnology companies in particular, have experienced extreme price and volume fluctuations, and we have in the past experienced volatility that has been unrelated or disproportionate to our operating performance.
+From January 1, 2020 through May 7, 2021 the closing price of our common stock has ranged between \$2.17 and \$8.06 per share.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.